dimanikulin/fva/FVADocMD/LEARNT_AS_PM.md

 ## High level product documentation
 Once I came up with product ideas to implement I realized I need to create a set of documentation artifacts to keep high level product knowledge.

+### Value Propositions
+The first one was [Value Proposition](../FVADocX/FVAToolSet-ValueProposition.docx)

 ### Business Model Canvas
-The first one was [Business Model Canvas](../FVADocX/FVAToolSet-BusinessModelCanvas.docx).
+The next one was [Business Model Canvas](../FVADocX/FVAToolSet-BusinessModelCanvas.docx).
 I downloaded a template from [here](strategyzer.com) and filled up the following fields
 - **Key Partners** to answer the questions: **Who are the key partners?
 Who are the key suppliers?**
 - **Key Activities** to answer the questions: **What the main tasks that the company must do well to deliver its value?**